zqianem/vitepress-python-editor/docs/index.md

 # What is this?

-The **VitePress Python Editor** is a UI component for the [VitePress](https://vitepress.dev/) static site generator that enables editing and running [Python](https://www.python.org/) programs locally in the browser, originally developed to teach students how to code.
+**VitePress Python Editor** is a UI component for the [VitePress](https://vitepress.dev/) static site generator that enables editing and running [Python](https://www.python.org/) programs locally in the browser, originally developed to teach students how to code.

 It is implemented in [Vue](https://vuejs.org/) using [CodeMirror](https://codemirror.net/) and [Pyodide](https://pyodide.org/).